Raghuram Rajan

-Raghuram Govind Rajan (born 3 February 1963) is an Indian economist and the Katherine Dusak Miller Distinguished Service Professor of Finance at the University of Chicago's Booth School of Business.
-He served as the Chief Economist of the International Monetary Fund from 2003 to 2006 and the 23rd Governor of the Reserve Bank of India from 2013 to 2016.
-In 2015, during his tenure at the RBI, he became the Vice-Chairman of the Bank for International Settlements.
+Raghuram Govind Rajan (born 3 February 1963) is an Indian economist and former central banker.
+He has been the Katherine Dusak Miller Distinguished Service Professor of Finance at the University of Chicago's Booth School of Business since 2016.
+He was previously with the university's economics department from 1991 to 2013.
+Rajan served as the Chief Economist of the International Monetary Fund (IMF) from 2003 to 2006.
+He oversaw Indian monetary policy as the 23rd Governor of the Reserve Bank of India from 2013 to 2016.
+During this period, he was appointed Vice-Chairman of the Bank for International Settlements in 2015.